BinaryNoggin/zztop/README.md

     * Having trouble paying utility bills?
     * Do you have a place to stay?
     * Do you have the skills for this job we found?
+* Use data from phone users who are not homeless, to grade chances.

 Technical Terms